-When it comes to some genres, I clearly remember which book made me want to read more of the same sort.
-The books mentioned below are my first loves from a specific genre, although some of them denote influences from various other ones.
+When it comes to some genres, I clearly remember the book that made me want to read more of the same sort.
+The books mentioned below are my first loves from a specific genre, although some of them show influences from various other ones.
 They may not be my favourite books from that genre anymore, but I liked them enough when I first read them to continue picking up books with some of the same characteristics.

 Harry Potter and The Prisoner of Azkaban by J.K.
 Rowling

 Having the third book of the Harry Potter series as my first love in the fantasy category may seem a bit strange.
 But this was the first book that I read in the series.
 I was around 13 years old, and it was recommended and lent to me by a friend, who apparently didn’t consider necessary to start the series from the beginning.
 And to be honest I don’t remember struggling to understand the plot at all.
 After falling in love with the characters and the world portrayed, I then bought Harry Potter and The Philosopher’s Stone and from there read all the others books in order.

 Amor de Perdição (Love of Perdition) by Camilo Castelo Branco